HVAC systems for hotels: 5 things to consider

 5 - Monitoring units’ operations

-Monitoring units’ performance, then, is important to reduce costs and making the whole HVAC system energy efficient.
-Not only it allows to implement efficiency strategies based on the observation of real data, but in some cases, it allows to have access to tax incentives.
+Monitoring the units’ performance, then, is important to reduce costs and make the whole HVAC system energy efficient.
+Not only it allows to implement of efficiency strategies based on the observation of real data, but in some cases, it allows access to tax incentives.
 For this purpose, Daikin has recently introduced for its TZ range, the monitoring option.
-This option allows to constantly monitor units’ performance in terms of energy consumptions and collect useful data.
+This option allows to constant monitoring of units’ performance in terms of energy consumption and collect useful data.

 Reliability of the HVAC equipment, then, is a primary concern for hotels and resorts as it can have a huge impact on customer experience.
-To make maintenance planning easier and more effective, Daikin offers its remote monitoring service Daikin On Site (DoS), which allows to collect operational data and schedule maintenance activities, avoiding units’ downtime.
+To make maintenance planning easier and more effective, Daikin offers its remote monitoring service, Daikin On Site (DoS), which allows to collection of operational data and the scheduling of maintenance activities, avoiding units’ downtime.

-Do you want to know more on these topics?
+Do you want to know more about these topics?
 Then, get in touch using the form below!

 Contact